 Any changes/modifications to TeamMate should be done only by the TeamMate Champions.
-All major changes/modifications should be first authorized by the CAE.
-CAE authorization for changes/modifications should be documented using the TEAMMATE APPLICATION MODIFICATION REQUEST FORM 1.06.02.
+All major changes/modifications should be first authorized by the GAE.
+GAE authorization for changes/modifications should be documented using the TEAMMATE APPLICATION MODIFICATION REQUEST FORM 1.06.02.
 Major changes include changes to TeamMate system policy, major changes to EWP audit project template that involve new default procedures/steps.
-Adding an audit project, previously approved in the OIIA annual audit plan, to TeamMate Application Modification Request Form.
+Adding an audit project, previously approved in the OIIA annual audit plan, to Teammate or correcting grammatical errors does not require the use of the TeamMate Application Modification Request Form.